The Rage

 …………………………….

 Most of all, I feel like I have been and am being fooled and trapped, not only by other people and systems, but especially by my own mind.
 Tricked into thinking that the false is satisfying and real.
 Tricked into acquiring things, experiences, and duties, and trapped by the resulting bondage.
-Tricked into believing that any of it leads to lasting happiness.
+Tricked into believing that any of it leads to lasting happiness, when really all of the effort leads to more effort.
 Trapped in the conflict between desire and fear which leaves me with inescapable bouts of anger.
 Realizing that there’s a very real possibility that I will die broke and alone, as I rage and scream to myself for people to leave me alone and stay the fuck away (afraid at the same time that people will pick up on this vibe and leave me homeless and starving).
 My interactions with many of them in mundane life are not pleasant from a certain extremely subtle inner perspective.
 Underneath the polite conversation and niceties, there is always fear, anger, insecurity, distrust, resentment and/or delusion waiting to be expressed or experienced, right alongside of their polar opposites.
 As I am aware of how I am not completely genuine and free of hatred, judgment, violence, and avoiding things I don’t like, I expect that they are too.
 They ask me to agree with the way they see themselves and the world and their version of happiness and ask me to do things so they can get what they want, and I do the same thing, even though I try to avoid it, hoping to be independent and free.
 I get tired of the game of pretense, and above all, I get angry at myself for not being true and not completely free of anger, violence, delusion, insanity, and hatred as well as attachment to comfort, personal desire and fear, and habit patterns of action, thoughts and feelings (all of the things associated with mind-ego).
 I get tired of hiding my depression and anger and the weariness of the way that I experience and perceive life, putting forth effort to achieve and maintain a paradise that either never comes, or doesn’t last, or just keeps requiring more effort.
 This realization contributes to recurring sadness and anger for me which is an inescapable part of the prison that I have created (or inherited).
 For a while now, and it looks like from now on, I maintain the awareness that sensory and emotional pleasure is fleeting and unreliable.
 I keep coming back to the delusion of stability and so called love.
 The conflict between my inner self and outer self never gets resolved.
 I seem to keep forgetting that it is an eternal cycle of birth, life, death and rebirth, expansion and contraction, always in motion.
 (Even things that appear to be still and unchanging are in motion and changing.)
 Every single thing, no matter what my experience of it may be, has its appropriate place, and no particular role that I take or circumstance lasts forever.
 I can crave stability all I want, but it is never found at the levels of the physical, emotional, or mental bodies, ego , or mind and the birth life death story.
 All manifests and unmanifests for “who am I”.
 In love I am everything, in wisdom I am nothing, and life flows on and on, regardless of existence and my inner and outer personal experience of attachment or non attachment to the gross or subtle bodies that I have called my own.

 Most of the time, I’m not free of the game of pretense.
 I act like I am calm and cool to others when I am really feeling angry, sad or even terrified.
 Sometimes I act like I am interested in their stories and conversation, when really I am not.
 With others, I tend to be inclined to go for the middle, and quiet rather than over expressing and sharing high energy emotions.
 That’s what comes easier to me most of the time.
 I admit that what most people consider to be joy is a challenge for me.
 The joy that I do experience is so subtle that I wouldn’t even really call it that.
 I accept that I don’t really understand it and admit that I don’t maintain a continuous awareness of it.
 I feel like I am not good at sharing it, because I go along with the status quo, permitting more time caught up in the heavy states of being and doing, trying to avoid pain and experience pleasure, accumulating all sorts of things and obligations, placing more and more conditions on the experience called life, more layers of the false which make Truth harder to find.
 The joy I am talking about is so subtle that it is difficult to perceive, and contrary to what we would like to believe, it includes both pleasure and pain, growth and decay, stability and instability, increase and decrease .
 The ego-mind has no use for it as it has nothing to do with progress, solving (or creating) problems, achieving goals or even maintaining its existence.
 The ego-mind cannot have knowledge of it.